jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (i) person A is associated with another person (the relative) under paragraph (c); and (ii) the relative is associated with the trustee under paragraph (f):
   (d) a partnership and a partner in the partnership:
-  (db) a joint venture and a member of the joint venture:
+  (db) an ordinary joint venture and a member of the ordinary joint venture:
+  (dc) 2 members of an ordinary joint venture or of a flow-through joint venture when they transact in their capacity as members of the joint venture:
   (e)
   (f) a trustee of a trust and a person who has benefited or is eligible to benefit under the trust, except if, in relation to a supply of goods and services,—
     (i) the trustee is a charitable or non-profit body with wholly or principally charitable, benevolent, philanthropic, or cultural purposes and the supply is made in carrying out these purposes; or